 Also, anticipate that it would be very weird if you won 100% of the time.
 That would be so boring you wouldn’t even do that.
 Otherwise, why aren’t all of your games against people you know you could beat?
 Without challenge life has no flavour.
 We’re not here just to burn calories.
 We’re here to live, and that means overcoming challenges and growing in capability as a result.

 So what do you do with the fearful thinking?
-Well that’s the thing, if it’s fearful generally your words are running away with your psyche in your head.
-You need to employ some detachment.
-Understand that your thoughts will lead to brain chemistry that will match your thoughts.
-The trick is, they’ll also appear to you to match the situation, so that’s where you’ll get confused.
+If it’s fearful, generally our words are running away with our psyche in our head.
+We need to employ some detachment.
+We need to remember that our thoughts will lead to brain chemistry that will match those thoughts.
+The trick is, those reactions also appear to you to match the situation, so that’s where we can end confused.

-That brain chemistry and your emotional reaction are not coming from the world and they are not happening to you.
-(Read that again.)
-Your emotions are from your thinking and they are generated by you.
-Most people leap to thinking that should mean that if they’re your thoughts that you should be able to change them whenever they want.
-Except those thoughts aren’t yours in the way you currently believe they are, but that’s too much to explain now.
-You’ll just know that when you’re thinking dies down enough so don’t worry about it.
+Most people leap to thinking that should mean that if they’re our thoughts that we should be able to change them whenever we want.
+Except those thoughts aren’t ‘ours’ in the way we currently believe they are, but that’s too much to explain now.
+You’ll just understand that when you’re thinking dies down enough so don’t worry about it.
 That will happen naturally.

 So here’s your assignment: all you need to do today is to find two or three short biographies of people you admire; people you consider successful.
 And then read through them and note how nicely all of the really hard, painful parts are written about.